-With a vision of empowering learners and leaders to positively impact the world, NISD is committed to providing all students with an education that prepares them for the future – whether in college, the workforce or military.
+With a vision of empowering learners and leaders to positively impact the world, Northwest ISD remains committed to providing all students with an education that prepares them for the future – whether in college, the workforce or military.
 That commitment extends beyond schools, as the district mission is to collaborate with students, families, communities and global partners to engage in a culture of learning that prepares all students to confidently navigate their future.

-The Northwest ISD story began in the late 1800s, when local schools were created to serve children as the population grew amid new railroads, general stores and livery stables.
-In 1948, the one-school districts of Haslet, Justin, Rhome, and Roanoke joined hands to form Northwest ISD.
-Fairview joined the district the following year, and in 1950, construction began on a consolidated high school.
+While the district looks forward to its future, it also advances using the lessons of unity from its past.
+Northwest ISD’s lineage traces its roots to the late 1800s, when local schools were created to serve children as the population grew amid new railroads, general stores and livery stables.
+In 1948, the state voted to approve the formation of Northwest ISD through the one-school districts of Haslet, Justin, Rhome and Roanoke voluntarily consolidating together, with New Fairview (then known as Fairview) agreeing to join the new district the following year.
+Northwest ISD formally began operations in 1949, and in 1950, construction began on a consolidated high school.